 For additional information on the Non-Traditional student program and the assistance and support offered, contact Sandy Niggel, Assistant Director at 412-847-1909.

 STUDENT ORGANIZATIONS: A.W.
 Beattie Career Center has a number of student organizations available to enrich the student experience.
-These include but are not limited to: FCCLA (Family, Career and Community Leaders of America), SkillsUSA, FIRST Robotics, NTHS (National Technical Honor Society), Second Mile and BAMP (Builders Association of Metropolitan Pittsburgh).
+These include but are not limited to: FCCLA (Family, Career and Community Leaders of America), SkillsUSA, FIRST Robotics, NTHS (National Technical Honor Society), and BAMP (Builders Association of Metropolitan Pittsburgh).

 Many of these organizations have fees that need to be paid in order to become a member.
 However, fundraising opportunities are available for students who wish to participate to pay off their dues.
 Please contact your program instructor for more information on the student organizations that best fit your needs and program.